finanalyst/collection/README.md

 The return value of `collect` at the inspection point is a list of `ProcessedPod`, `%process`, with the `ProcessedPod` already changed by the `compilation` plugins.

+## Transfer Milestone
+(Skipped if the `:without-processing` flag is True)

+Plugins may refer to assets provided by a distribution.
+This is the stage to ensure they are referenced so that they are moved from the distribution directory to the output directory from which they are used at the completion stage.

-## Report
+## Report Milestone
+(Skipped if the `:without-processing` flag is True)

-Once a collection has been rendered, all the links between files, and to outside targets can be subject to various tests.
+Once a collection has been rendered, all the links between files, and to outside targets can be subjected to tests.
 It is also possible to subject all the rendered files to tests.
 This is accomplished using `report` plugins.

-In addition, all the plugins that have been used at each stage (except for the Report stage itself) are available.
+In addition, all the plugins that have been used at each stage (except for the Report stage itself) are listed.
+The aim is to provide information for debugging.

 The report stage is intended for testing the outputs and producing reports on the tests.

-## Completion
+## Completion Milestone
 Once the collection has been tested, it can be activated.
 For example, a collection could be processed into a book, or a `Cro` App run that makes the rendered files available on a browser.
 This is done using `completion` plugins.

-The **no-completion** option allows for the completion phase to be skipped.
+The **without-completion** option allows for the completion phase to be skipped.

-Setting **without-processing** to True and **no-completion** to True should have no effect unless
+Setting **without-processing** to True and **without-completion** to True should have no effect unless

 *  there are no caches, which will be the case the first time `collect` is run

 *  the destination directory is missing, which will be the case the first time `collect` is run

-Note that the **no-report** option is False by default, and will take effect even if **without-processing** is True, but processing is forced because caches or destination directories are missing.

-So this combination is useful to set up the collection and to get a report on the processing.

-## Cleanup
+## Cleanup Milestone
 Cleanup comes after `collect` has finished, so is not a part of `collect`.

 Currently, `collect` just returns with the value of the @plugins-used object.

+[This API may change if a use is found for Cleanup]

-# Distribution Structure
+# Collection Structure
 A distribution contains content files, which may be updated on a regular basis, a cache, templates, extra assets referenced in a content file (such as images), and one or more modes.

-## Content
+## Collection Content
-The content of the distribution is contained in **POD6** files.
+The content of the distribution is contained in **rakudoc** files.
 In addition to the source files, there are Collection content files which express things like the Table of Contents for the whole collection.

 Collection content are held separately to the source content, so that each mode may have different pages.